-At December 31, 2012, the American Chemical Society had approximately $1.2 billion in assets and annual operating revenues of about $518 million.
-The Society’s financial activities are reflected in two major categories – ACS Programs and the ACS Petroleum Research Fund.
+At December 31, 2020, the American Chemical Society had approximately $1.8 billion in assets and annual operating revenues of about $632 million.

-The Society, exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, accomplishes its exempt purpose through a number of programs.
-These include membership and educational activities such as professional education programs; national and regional meetings, which provide forums for sharing scientific information; and support for the Society’s membership in areas such as employment services and public outreach.
-In addition, the Society provides expert testimony at the federal, state, and local government levels on topics relevant to the chemistry community.
-The Society also provides a significant service to its members and the broader chemistry community in the form of databases pertaining to chemistry and related scientific information.
+The Society is generally exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code and accomplishes its exempt purpose through a number of educational and membership programs.
+These include continuing education programs, national and regional meetings that provide forums for sharing scientific information, employment services, and public outreach.
+In addition, the Society provides expert testimony at the federal, state, and local government levels on topics relevant to the chemistry enterprise.
+The Society also provides a significant service to its members and the chemistry enterprise in the form of print and electronic scientific journals and databases pertaining to chemical and related scientific information.